ctu-mrs/ctu-mrs.github.io/versioned_docs/version-1.5.0/50-features/58-obstacle-bumper/index.md

 The advertised *obstacle sectors* message can be visualized in Rviz using our [Rviz plugins](/docs/features/rviz_plugins/) and can be used by other ROS nodes in real-time.
 The data is used in the [control manager](/docs/features/managers/), for its obstacle avoidance feature.

-The data aggregation does not run automatically, but it needs to be launched on-demand byu the user:
+The data aggregation does not run automatically, but it needs to be launched on-demand by the user:
 ```bash
 roslaunch mrs_bumper bumper.launch
 ```